Behavior of Parameters Without Default Values in Calculated Fields

 Out of curiosity, what happens when you use that calculated field?
 Does it work as expected?

-Hello @duncan, Thank you for your response!
+Hello @WLS-D, Thank you for your response!

 Since using multiple media items results in the following error, I will split the message into multiple parts: